RabidMexican/image-treatment-2/README.md

 The code must have the maximum possible code coverage.

 ## Requriements
-1. Load an image from the disk - Perform 0 to 3 filters and 0 to 3 edge detections - Save the modified image into a file
+1. Load an image from the disk
+2. Perform 0 to 3 filters and 0 to 3 edge detections
-2. Mandatory structure of the code (At least one of each)
-3. Use interfaces to load and save files
-4. Use interfaces to separate the code from the presentation layer
+3. Save the modified image into a file

 ## Must Have
 * Exceptions